DevExpress/testcafe/docs/articles/faq/README.md

 * Cross-platform and cross-browser out of the box.

 [TestCafe](https://testcafe.devexpress.com)
-*2013, commercial web application*
+*first released in 2013, commercial web application*

 * Visual Test Recorder and web GUI to create, edit and run tests.
 * You can record tests or edit them as JavaScript code.

 [TestCafe](https://devexpress.github.io/testcafe)
-*2016,  free and open-source node.js application*
+*first released in 2016,  free and open-source node.js application*

 * You can write tests in the latest JavaScript or TypeScript.
 * Clearer and more flexible [API](https://devexpress.github.io/testcafe/documentation/test-api/) supports ES6 and [PageModel pattern](https://devexpress.github.io/testcafe/documentation/recipes/using-page-model.html).